myles-lewis/cellGeometry/cran-comments.md

 0 errors | 0 warnings | 0 note

-Major update with fixes as well as new features which are listed in the NEWS.
+Minor update with fixes as well as a couple of small new features which are listed in the NEWS.